otterscan/otterscan/README.md

 Current offerings are either closed source or lack many features the most famous Ethereum block explorer has, or simply have high requirements like having an archive node + additional indexers.

-Otterscan requires only a patched Erigon installation + running Otterscan itself (a simple React app), which makes it a laptop-friendly block explorer.
+Otterscan requires only mainline Erigon executing node, patched Erigon RPC daemon and running Otterscan itself (a simple React app), which makes it a laptop-friendly block explorer.

 ## Why the name?